joshcanhelp/josh-to-11/content/md/post/191-ballard-to-fremont-bikes-and-brews.md

 ---
 title: "Ballard to Fremont - Bikes and Brews"
 layout: post
-excerpt: "A list of the breweries in Ballard and Fremont and a few suggested schedules for the weekend days. "
+excerpt: "A list of the breweries in Ballard and Fremont and a few suggested schedules for the weekend days."
 date: 2013-08-15 04:51:40
 modified: 2013-08-15 04:51:40
 permalink: ballard-to-fremont-bikes-and-brews/index.html
-tags: ["Everything Else"]
+tags: ["Seattle"]
 featured_img:
 wpid: 4665
 ---